shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-1-EntraConnect-setup/README.md

 1. on the DC VM, install "c:\lab\AzureADConnect.msi"

 1. run *"Azure AD Connect"* and use the Express Installation
-1. First use your Entra credentials *YOURUSER@YOURDOMAINonmicrosoft.com*
+1. First use your Entra credentials *YOURUSER@YOURDOMAIN.onmicrosoft.com*
 1. Next, use your AD credentials *YOURDOMAIN.onmicrosoft.com\rootuser*
-1. Check the "Continue without matching"... box
+1. Check the "Continue without matching"... boxthu
 1. Install

     * If you encounter an error where it cannot resolve a domain, then open Internet Explorer and Edge and browse to google